 Every school is required to have a child protection (safeguarding) policy.
 A review by the full governing body of the school’s child protection policies must take place at least annually, including an update and review of the effectiveness of procedures and their implementation.
 Schools are also required by the Department for Education to make this policy freely available to parents and prospective parents on request.
 If a school has a website, it is required to publish this policy on its website.

 The school appoints one or more ‘designated safeguarding leads’ (DSLs) to be child protection officers.
 Usually there is a lead DSL and one or more deputies.
 These DSLs are required to have training every two years in child protection and inter-agency working.
 The DSLs in a school take the lead responsibility for all child protection issues and liaise with the Local Safeguarding Children Board (LSCB), the Local Authority Designated Officer (LADO) for safeguarding and the local Children’s Services Team.
+The names of the bodies carrying out these roles may vary according to local arrangements for Safeguarding Partners.
+The school’s child protection/safeguarding policy should explain these arrangements.

 The first thing to emphasise is that it is the responsibility of a school to train all its staff.
 If a pupil needs to share a confidential matter with an adult, he or she does not necessarily approach a tutor or a teacher.
 All staff must receive child protection training as part of the induction procedures before they start working in the school.
-This training must be updated regularly, and the expectation is that this is at least annual.
+This training must be updated regularly, and the expectation is that this is at least annually.
 Schools consult with their LSCB to determine the most appropriate schedule, level and focus for training.

 This training covers the categories of abuse (physical, sexual, emotional and neglect), how to respond to a pupil who discloses abuse to a member of staff, and what actions to follow after a disclosure.
 Each member of staff is provided with a copy of Keeping Children Safe in Education (Part One) and the school’s child protection policy and is expected to know them and also to know the names and contact details (day and night) of the DSLs.